 They bloom over a long period in autumn, with a profusion of large, silky, rounded flowers, with single, semi-double, informal double (peony form), double centre (anemone form) or formal double blooms in many shades of pinks, whites or reds; some have bicoloured petals.
 The flowers often have a slightly earthy scent which befits the season, and the petals usually fall to the ground like a pretty carpet around the base of the shrub.
 The flowers are less stiff and formal than those of their cousins the japonica camellias.
 Their leaves are also smaller and the overall habit of the shrub is more open and airy.
 The slanting angle of the sun in autumn sidelights and polishes the leaves, making the whole shrub sparkle on sunny days.
 Birds such as lorikeets love to visit the flowers for their nectar, creating a comical display as they quarrel and tumble in the branches.

 Feeding with a soluble fertiliser every two months from September to May has a very beneficial effect on their growth; or a slow-release granular food can be used in spring instead.
-Many gardeners believe that feeding with a specialist camelia food has a very beneficial effect on their growth.
+Many gardeners believe that feeding with a specialist camellia food has a very beneficial effect on their growth.
 A light pruning after flowering is usually recommended for denser growth but is not compulsory, except for formal hedges which should be pruned in spring.
 Camellia sasanqua may seem slow to take off, but eventually many can reach the proportions of a small tree, unless otherwise pruned.
-Very tall old specimens can be cut back hard, and will rejuvenate.
+Very tall old specimens can be cut back hard, and will rejuvenate within two years.
 Don't prune after December, or you will be removing the flower buds for next autumn.
 If you want to move an established one, this is best done in June or July.
 To propagate a favourite cultivar, try a semi-hardwood cutting in December or January, keeping it moist and shaded until it strikes.

 The growth habit of the sasanqua camellias varies markedly, and different cultivars suit different applications in the garden.
 The following categories give some suggestions.
 Some cultivars of camellia species that are closely related to the sasanquas are also included here.